norswap/riptide/README.md

 or

-## Rationalized Item Pricing & Trading Incentivization for Decentralized Economiesgit
+## Rationalized Item Pricing & Trading Incentivization for Decentralized Economies

 RIPTIDE is a protocol for managing the distribution and inflation of digital assets.